 Bringing order to our lives through the spaces we live in has become a hot topic of late.
+Bathroom organization is one of many.
 Books have been written; apps have been created; professionals have been deployed.
 Architects and life coaches evangelize about the benefits of organized spaces.

 It’s true that our lives run at the breakneck pace of a wired world, so perhaps staying organized is one more way to hold chaos at bay with one hand and wave calm and happiness in with the other.
 Just think about the undeniable satisfaction you feel when you open an organized closet or sit down to a tidy desk.
 In that ordered space, you’re able to attend to whatever business is at hand rather than merely struggle to find it.